 Michael Winka

 Director

 New Jersey Office of Clean Energy

-New Jersey Board of Public Utilities

-44 S Clinton Avenue
+44 S Clinton Ave

 P.O.
 Box 350

 Trenton, NJ 08625-0350

-Telephone: 609,777,3335

-Email: m.winka@bpu.state.nj.us
+Email: michael.winka@bpu.state.nj.us

-New Jersey Energy Projects Aim to reduce Costs and Pollution September 22, 2010
+New Jersey Energy Projects Aim to reduce Costs and Pollution

-In 2009, the New Jersey Board of Public Utilities awarded grant funds to seven energy projects ranging in size from a \$63,000 boiler retrofit project at Rutgers University, to an \$8.5 million landfill solar project with the New Jersey Meadowlands Commission.
+In 2009, The New Jersey Board of Public Utilities awarded grant funds to seven energy projects ranging in size from a \$63,000 boiler retrofit project at Rutgers University, to an \$8.5 million landfill solar project with the New Jersey Meadowlands Commission.
 The projects, located throughout the state, are all at different stages in their development.

 The projects were selected through a competitive application process for the state's "Innovation in Energy Efficiency and Renewable Energy - Public Entities" program.
-Projects funding comes from the State Energy Program (SEP).
+Projects funding comes from State Energy Program.